datMaffin/monofoki/README.md

 - [ ] macOS is still complaining about the name table
 - [ ] FontForge tutorial says to change layers to quadratic before exporting font as ttfs
+- [ ] Issues with back- and frontticks: for some reason they get wrongly rendered on top of the letter infront.